 – I left the cake in the pan after it was baked for at least a couple of hours before turning it onto the plate, and it was just fine.
 So if you’re doing other things and don’t have room in your kitchen to turn it over right away, don’t worry about it.
 This might be good to know if you want to transport this cake, as it would be a heck of a lot easier to move it while still tucked safely in the pan in which it was baked.

 – When you do turn it over, make sure your plate is a large one and has a lip because the caramel sauce is quite liquid.
-My plate (which was actually the tempered glass insert from our old microwave oven, which I decided to go with after I noticed that a dinner plate would not be big enough), was just large enough but could have stood to be a bit bigger.
+My plate (which was actually the tempered glass insert from our old microwave oven, which I decided to go with at the last minute after I noticing that a dinner plate would not be big enough), was just large enough but could have stood to be a bit bigger.
+Next time I’ll use a platter with rounded up sides.

 – The recipe says this serves 8 but we found that it made 10 nice sized servings along with a scoop of French Vanilla ice cream … we had dessert until Wednesday!
 It kept beautifully in the fridge and we warmed the leftovers a bit in the microwave.

-– We also have an extra Bosc Pear because we bought two (see the first observation), so I considered making another one … for about a minute, and then decided no, I’ll use it to make this Pear, Feta and Cashew Salad instead.
+– We also have an extra Bosc Pear because we bought two (see the first observation), so I considered making another one.
+But then I decided we’d had enough dessert so I used it to make this Pear, Feta and Cashew Salad instead.

 Thank you for dropping over.
 I appreciate your online company and wish you a great weekend!